 Foster homes, not shelters, house Great Danes in the care of this rescue.
 The goal of this organization is to place the Great Dane in the greatest possible home, depending first and foremost on Dane’s requirements.

 They are a 501(c)3 charity and a recognized non-profit with the state of Florida.
-In addition, the organization assists in the feeding of homeless dogs and all animals and provides free neuter surgeries and other services.
+In addition, the organization assists in the feeding of homeless dogs and all animals and provides free neuter surgeries and other services to the community.

 Great Dane Love – A Central Florida Rescue Inc Details